tabedzki/neuroconv/docs/user_guide/temporal_alignment.rst

 another.
 NeuroConv has some convenience methods for extracting times from TTL pulse signals.
 See the functions :py:func:`~.tools.signal_processing.get_rising_frames_from_ttl` and :py:func:`~.tools.signal_processing.get_falling_frames_from_ttl`.
-See also the convenience method :py:meth:`~.datainterfaces.ecephys.spikeglx.spikeglxnidqinterface.SpikeGLXNIDQInterface.get_event_times_from_ttl` of the :py:class:`~.datainterfaces.ecephys.spikeglx.spikeglxnidqinterface.SpikeGLXNIDQInterface` class.
+See also the convenience method :py:meth:`.SpikeGLXNIDQInterface.get_event_times_from_ttl`.
 Custom approach will be required to use other types of synchronization signals.

 Temporal Alignment within NWBConverter
 --------------------------------------